 Take the time to explain the analysis which led to your conclusions.
 Your German colleagues want to know the what (message), the why (reasons) and the how (methodology).
 Provide greater detail.

 Include facts and information about various factors.
 Germans rarely save information for the question & answer part of the presentation.
-Give them the info up front.
+Give them the information up front.
 In the German context, the fewer the questions during Q&A, the more persuasive the presentation.